SouthernMethodistUniversity/hpc_docs/docs/about.md

 ## Acknowledgement

+We request that all work supported by SMU HPC resources make an appropriate acknowledgement.
-If you wish to acknowledge the use of SMU HPC resources in any publication we suggest the following: \"Computational resources for this research were provided by SMU\'s Center for Research Computing.\"
+We suggest the following:

+\"Computational resources for this research were provided by SMU\'s O\’Donnell Data Science and Research Computing Institute.\"